Haskkor/sport-log/README.md

 - ~~Add exercises to the day~~
 - ~~Change the state before the return of the graphql call~~
 - ~~Debounce/Throttle graphql methods~~ -> to check in the future
-- Reorganize exercise list in a day
+- ~~Reorganize exercise list in a day~~
     - ~~Add a modal with a sortable list view~~
     - ~~Open the modal with a button in the day action sheet~~
     - ~~Save the reorganized list~~
         - ~~If the history date already existed~~
         - ~~If it's a new history date~~
 - BUG: Adding an exercise to a day with exercises not done remove the other exercises
+    - Test with exercises already in the db
+    - Todo:
+        - Give all the exercises of the day to the quickLog page
+        - Returns the list to the calendar that will save it
 - BUG: Editing an exercise not done cause a 400 on updateHistoryDate : TO TEST
 - BUG: the calendar is not always updating e.g when using the action sheet to add exercises
 - WARNING: Rework calendar file again to put all the creates and updates together